 Suddenly, something is shooting at them and the Doctor needs to get a closer look.
 He has a brilliant plan —

 Amy runs out in front while the Doctor gets behind it, tackling it to the ground and disabling it.
 He warns Amy to stay where she is, while a disembodied Cyberhead approaches behind her.
 It's crawling and scrabbling around on its wires, and tangling around her wrists (at which point the dessicated human head

-is ejected) while the arm electrocutes the Doctor.
-She slams it against a stone wall, but before she can escape, a sleeping dart is shot into her neck.
+is ejected) while the arm shocks the Doctor.
+She slams it against a stone wall, but, before she can escape, a sleeping dart is shot into her neck.
 "YOU WILL BE ASSIMILATED."

-The Cyberman proper walks in and picks up its head.
+The one-armed Cyberman walks in and picks up its head.

 Amy manages to stumble behind a big door and shut it.
 It rattles a bit and falls open, revealing the Cyberman with a sword stabbed through it and pinned to the wood.
 Amy passes out, but Rory, in full Roman gear, catches her and carries her out.
 The Doctor scans her and starts babbling, looking at two huge Cyberguns

 ; Cybermen, Cyberweapons, why is one of them in there, was it locked in by one of its own?
 But there's something right in his face that he's missing, something right in front of him, something big.
 He'll get it in a minute.
 He walks away from Rory and —